opendocsg/slw-judgments-backfill/2000_SGHC_204/report.md

 (b) Accused’s lies

-154\.The evidential value of lies was dealt with by the Court of Appeal in _Public Prosecutor v Yeo Choon Poh_ [1994] 2 SLR 867, where the learned Chief Justice delivering the judgment said at p 876:
+154\.The evidential value of lies was dealt with by the Court of Appeal in _Public Prosecutor v Yeo Choon Poh_ <span class="citation">[1994] 2 SLR 867</span>, where the learned Chief Justice delivering the judgment said at p 876:

  The English Court of Appeal in R v Lucas (Ruth) [1981] QB 720 has held that the mere fact that an accused tells lies should not be taken as evidence of his guilt, but that lies can in certain circumstances amount to corroboration because it indicates a consciousness of guilt.
 Lord Lane CJ held at p 724 that there were four criteria to satisfy before a lie could amount to corroboration: